Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Introduction

-Moreover, the algebraic picture we found turns out to be a shadow of a geometric picture that is as rich as the one for moduli spaces of curves.
+Remarkably, our analogues possess all the expected algebraic and geometric properties of the classical picture we just described.
 The only aspect that one has to sacrifice is the definition as a moduli space; we do not use any ``noncommutative curves of genus zero with marked points'' as such in the construction, although some geometric intuition of this sort is present.
 More precisely, the simplest way to implement noncommutativity for curves with marked points is to consider configurations of points on the real projective line, which leads to the definition of Stasheff associahedra; we however do not consider the collection of associahedra themselves, but rather the collection of toric varieties associated to Loday's realisations of associahedra~\cite{JLL2004}.
 We denote these spaces by $\calB(n)$ to emphasize their remarkable interpretation as ``brick manifolds'' \cite{Escobar2014}.
-The first step in unravelling the geometry of noncommutative moduli spaces is to endow these brick manifolds with a nonsymmetric (ns) operad structure. \\
+The first step in unravelling the geometry of noncommutative moduli spaces is to endow these brick manifolds with a nonsymmetric (ns) operad structure.